25 Ways to Keep Your Sanity During the Holidays

 - Start your Holiday meal shopping by purchasing those items that are on sale now and will keep until the Holidays, i.e. anything you can freeze or that is canned.
-Look in your local shopping guide for sale items or on-line coupon sites like http://coupons.com
+Look in your local shopping guide for sale items or online coupon sites like http://coupons.com

 - If you are having a hard time getting into the Holiday Spirit, play some Christmas music or watch a Christmas movie classic.

 - Start purchasing your Christmas decorations, according to your budget.
-If you pick up an item or two each week or pay period, it will keep you from spending a large chunk of money in one shopping trip.
+If you pick up an item or two each week or pay period, it will keep you from spending a large chunk of money on one shopping trip.

 - Inventory your baking ingredients.
 When you are doing your regular grocery shopping you can pick up an item or two you may need for your Holiday baking.

-- If you need extra money for the Holidays, pick up a part time job.
+- If you need extra money for the Holidays, pick up a part-time job.
 Lots of places hire extra people just for the Holidays.

 - To help save money during the Holidays, get creative!
-Pull out your favorite craft projects and hand make gifts.
+Pull out your favorite craft projects and hand made gifts.
 If you knit or crochet, make a blanket, scarf or hat for someone.
 Everyone loves hand made gifts and they are usually a lot cheaper than buying.

 - Don’t forget to put your kids Christmas play, choir concert or band concert on the calendar!
 Be sure to let the relatives know too. 🙂

 - Holiday parties?
 Put them on the calendar as well.